» Student Organizations

 Chapman University Fowler School of Law boasts an impressive array of student organizations that offer the best combination of camaraderie and legal exploration.
 Learn more below.

 + - Cultural Law Societies

 Chapman University Fowler School of Law students maintain several cultural law societies that help keep diversity both in ideas and people at the forefront of discussion.
-Learn more about the eight different cultural law societies at Chapman.
+Learn more about the cultural law societies at Chapman.

 Legal fraternity chapters at The Fowler School of Law offer excellent networking opportunities along with camaraderie and support.
-Learn more about the two legal fraternities and see if a Chapman chapter fits you.
+Learn more about the legal fraternities and see if a Chapman chapter fits you.

 + - Philosophy of Law Societies

 The Fowler School of Law supports the continuous study of all interpretations of the Constitution and the law.
 Organizations on campus help keep the discussion fresh by bringing in speakers and holding debates on a myriad of subjects in various areas of the law.
-Learn more about the six different Philosophy of Law Societies at Chapman.
+Learn more about the Philosophy of Law Societies at Chapman.

 + - Practice Area Societies

 Network with students and the speakers they bring in that share the same legal interests as you.
 Learn more about an area of law you have considered practicing, or discover a new one.
-Learn more about one of the sixteen different Practice Area Societies at Chapman.
+Learn more about the Practice Area Societies at Chapman.

 Student-based professional organizations provide opportunities for students to meet potential future employers and network with sitting judges, practicing attorneys and other legal professionals in areas targeted to their areas of interest.
 Learn more